rucio/monitoring-templates/README.md

 -    Event monitoring from Hermes daemon
 -    Database monitoring using Logstash and database queries.

-To get these two types of monitoring this repository includes:
+To get these three types of monitoring this repository includes:

-- Helm charts to deploy OpenSearch, the instructions to connect the components, and the dashboard to deploy on grafana to visualise the data from Rucio.
+- Prometheus monitoring dashboards
-- Helm charts to deploy ElasticSearch, the instructions to connect the components, and the dashboard to deploy on grafana to visualise the data from Rucio.
+- Helm charts to deploy OpenSearch / ElasticSearch, the instructions to connect the components, and the dashboard to deploy on grafana to visualise the data from Rucio.
 - Helm charts to deploy Logstash, the instructions to connect the components and dashboards to deploy to OpenSearch and ElasticSearch